UK National Homebrew Competition

 BJCP Experience: Judges and stewards will receive experience points toward advancement in the BJCP.
-All judges and stewards will be required to fill out registration and waiver forms.
+All judges and stewards will be required to register on the site and keep up-to-date .

 Judging score sheets and prizes (where applicable) will be sent out shortly after the competition.
 Competition organizers reserve the right to disqualify any entries, without refund.
 Questions or disputes will be settled by competition coordinators; their decisions will be final.